okta/odyssey/packages/docs/components/checkbox.md

 <Description>

-Checkboxes present as invalid when a required input is left unchecked or some other criteria isn’t met.
+Checkboxes present as invalid when a required input is left unchecked or an incompatible choice has been made.

+When indicating a validation error, please use a Field Error label to indicate the nature of the error.
+Color alone is not an accessible way to signify that something has gone wrong.

 Unlike Radio Buttons, Checkboxes validate individually, not as a group.

-Visually, they appear in an error red color.

 </Description>